giuseppelazzara98/polito-se2-22-18-HT/client/tests.md

 1. the user need to be logged in as a local guide
 2. move the cursor over the user name in the right upper corner
 3. it will appear a drop down menu with different options for the local guide
-4. select phe new parking lot and presss the mouse
+4. select new parking lot and press the mouse
 5. it will  redirect to a new page with the form for adding a new parking lot

 #### Expected result